sidartagalas/studies/readme.md

 3. (03_ReviewClassification_KERAS_DeepLearning) This study build a deep learning model with keras for amazon reviews.
 Using Bidirectional LSTM model, which is complex network and very well-known to achieve great metrics when talking about text classification, I got a great predictor of review's sentiment.

 ## 04_ClusteringAnalysis
+1. (01_ImageClassification_ConvNet_DeepLearning_cifar10) I implemented functions required to build a deep learning model to clasify imagens into 10 categories (I used Cifar10 dataset).
+It is a good way to learn how ConvNet can be used.

+## 05_ClusteringAnalysis
 1. (01_ClusterAnalysis_SKlearn_MethodExamples) I implemented functions required to use clustering algorithm (K-Means, DBSCAN, BIRCH, Agglomerative clustering, Dendrogram).
 I used mainly scikit-learn package.